Located just 35 minutes scenic drive from Murwillumbah

 secluded garden.
 Pictured right is the view from the gazebo by the

-solar heated pool at Hillcrest.
+salt-water swimming pool at Hillcrest.

 A peaceful and romantic spot, Hillcrest is the perfect place to extend your stay and take time to really explore the

 Personalised one-on-one art classes by renowned local

 artist Barbara Suttie by advance arrangement at Hillcrest Retreat

 Kalibah Aboriginal people, the Natural Bridge area remained untouched by

 European settlement until it was discovered by timber-getters, probably in